 • Cystitis

-These infections whether serious or common can negatively affect the development of a baby.
+These infections, whether serious or common, can negatively affect the development of a baby.
 Research indicates that maternal infections that are left untreated can lead to epilepsy and schizophrenia.
 These infections can also be the cause of premature births.
 Babies born prematurely are at a higher risk of cerebral palsy and other brain defects.
 The mother’s physician should always monitor and properly treat maternal infections.
 Any physician who fails to do so may be liable for any brain injury that a baby experiences.
+Severe birth injuries can sometimes result in wrongful death.

 Inadequate Care